bondah/postgis/README.md

 * how to view and edit the data in QGIS

 # What data will we use?
-We are using GIS data from LA County
+We are using GIS data from (exercise data is in the data folder):
+* LA County: [https://data.lacounty.gov/GIS-Data/Streams-and-Rivers/6bsh-b6vg](LA County Rivers and Streams) (this has been edited slightly to simplify this exercise.
+Unnamed streams were removed and all rivers were dissolved by name)
+* 2010 Census Tracts: [http://www2.census.gov/geo/tiger/TIGER2010DP1/Tract_2010Census_DP1.zip](2010 Census tracts w/ data) (LA County has been extracted for this exercise)

 # Scope
 We aren't going to be using large datasets for efficiency, but the skills you learn can be applied to large datasets and complex queries.